Skip to content

 Key characteristics of folder-based functions:

-• Can split code across multiple files
+• Can split code across multiple files (within its folder)

 • Can import between files in the folder